ConnorDonegan/Stan-IAR/README.md

 -   `demo-BYM2.R` Example R code for fitting the BYM2 model.
 -   `BYM2-b.stan` Another way to program the ICAR/BYM2 model in Stan (thanks to Mizi Morris).
 This one is fully contained, with the ICAR function inside the Stan model.
-(In the future, some of the files here might be updated or extended to adopt this indexing method.)

 The foundation for the Stan code was first presented in Morris’ Stan [case